” TNO Session Sustainable Business Models “

 Track chair: Frank Berkers

-The ecosystem in which business models are embedded needs to be understood and reorganized to support innovation for business model innovation to succeed.
-This track elaborates on the activities to execute and how to do so to achieve effective ecosystem reorganization.
+The ecosystem in which business models are embedded needs to be understood and reorganised to support innovation for business model innovation to succeed.
+This track elaborates on the activities to execute and how to do so to achieve effective ecosystem reorganisation.

 3. Behavior and adaptation (Track 23)

 The process of business modelling influences and is influenced by behavior from start to finish.
 This track focuses on decision-making behavior within organisations.
 The focus is on how to use behavioral science to foster participation and optimal collaboration in a configuration of various parties.
 Furthermore, what is the behavioral change needed within various parties once a collective is established?

 4. Determining and measuring impact (Track 24)